ScarcelyThere/commandtolidil/README.md

 when setting up the printer.

 Be sure to use the supplied PPD file when setting up the printer.
-If you've customized one, feel free to append the supplied addendum to your PPD.
+If you've customized one, feel free to apply the supplied patch.

 Known Supported Printers
 ------------------------